Shoes

 But they weren't the first, no far from it.

-They weren’t the first white people who carved out for themselves a special place in the hierarchy of the universe.
+They weren't the first White people who carved out for themselves a special place in the hierarchy of the universe.

 American Exceptionalism is a unique kind of myth.

-Exceptionalism is everywhere.
+American exceptionalism is everywhere.

 It's a human thing.